IRS Forms

 Step What to enter Why it matters

-Header Organization legal name, EIN, and tax year, exactly as on 8871 The IRS matches this to your e‑file submission
+Header Organization legal name and EIN, exactly as on 8871 The IRS matches this to your e‑file submission

 Filing link 8871 confirmation or submission details Ties your signature to the electronic notice